jamesbvaughan/jamesbvaughan.com/_posts/2017-12-6-qutebrowser.md

 autocompletion in forms.
-In Chromium, I rarely had to manually type my whole address, email address, phone number, name, or even my credit card number, because the browser would autocomplete the form I was editing.
+In Chromium, I rarely had to manually type my whole address, email address, phone number, name, or even my credit card number, because I have given Google all of that information and the browser would autocomplete the form I was editing with it.
 Qutebrowser currently does not autocomplete forms.
 This hasn't been a big issue, but it would be a nice convenience to have.